tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

     Compute mean gravitational field from the harmonics object

     Option: `apply` to remove the mean field from the input harmonics

+.. method:: object.scale(var)

+    Multiply a harmonics object by a constant

+    Inputs: scalar value to which the harmonics object will be multiplied

+.. method:: object.power(pow)

+    Raise a harmonics object to a power

+    Inputs: power to which the harmonics object will be raised

 .. method:: object.convolve(var)